Vaccine Ingredients

 Some viruses don't retain their chemical markers well enough when they're dead in order for the immune system to recognize them, so a very few vaccines are given with the viruses still alive.
 Formaldehyde is usually used to knock them out, weakening them to the point where they no longer pose a threat, but still alive enough to provoke the desired response.
 This is not done haphazardly: Finding just the right balance for the vaccine to be effective but not dangerous is hard work.

 You'll hear antivaccine activists shout "Green our vaccines!"
 What do they mean?
 Are vaccines environmentally unfriendly?
 What does "being green" have to do with it?
 Presumably this is a swipe at vaccine additives which they believe are unsafe or damaging to the environment.
 Sadly it's too vague of a charge to answer directly.
 Specific claims can be tested; vague rallying cries cannot.
 This is where the antivaxxers' movement has taken them: Whenever they've attempted to levy a specific, testable claim, it's easily falsified.
-Don't let a sound byte as meaningless as "Green our vaccines" carry any clout it has not earned.
+Don't let a sound bite as meaningless as "Green our vaccines" carry any clout it has not earned.

 Many antivaccine activists believe that a healthy diet is all that's needed to guard against disease.
 Unfortunately, a healthy diet by itself does not present any immunological challenges.
 No antibodies are created as a result.
 Then when a pathogen enters the body, the pathogen wins, and the body becomes diseased.
 If you focus on your diet or your fitness, but ignore your immune system, expect to look slim and run marathons, but don't expect your immune system to be well prepared should you be unlucky enough to run into polio.